-- To hire academic and classified employees for the District, subject to ratification by the Board. - To authorize and direct employees of the District to incur travel expenses, including, but not limited to, mileage; to conduct District business, including conference travel, within the limits and budget requirements. - To sign applications and delegate responsibility for BP-6150 Designation of Authorized Signatures for funds and contracts (under \$200,000) for the District, subject to ratification by the Board, as noted in Board Policy.
+- Hire academic and classified employees for the District, subject to ratification by the Board of Trustees. - Authorize and direct employees of the District to incur travel expenses, including, but not limited to mileage to conduct District business, including conference travel, within the limits and budget requirements. - Sign applications and delegate responsibility for BP-6150 Designation of Authorized Signatures for funds and contracts (under \$200,000) for the District, subject to ratification by the Board of Trustees.
 In emergency situations, the Chancellor, Vice Chancellor of Business Services, or Chancellor's designee, may sign contracts over \$200,000, subject to ratification.
-The \$200,000 threshold will be increased upon amendments to California Public Contract Code Section 22000 for public works contracts subject to the California Uniform Public Construction Cost Accounting Act (CUPCCAA). - To accept employee resignations on its behalf at any time.
-Resignations shall be deemed accepted by the Board when accepted in writing by the Chancellor or designee.
-If the resignation does not specify an effective date, the Chancellor or designee shall affix an effective date for the resignation which shall be within 60 days.
-When accepted by the Chancellor or designee, the resignation is final and may not be rescinded.
-All such resignations shall be forwarded to the Board for ratification at the next regular meeting. - To establish and maintain the District's purchasing procedure, according to Public Contract Code and other legal requirements. - To partake in legislative actions or retain consultants to partake in legislative actions on behalf of the District.
+The \$200,000 threshold will be increased upon amendments to California Public Contract Code Section 22000 for public works contracts subject to the California Uniform Public Construction Cost Accounting Act (CUPCCAA). - Accept employee resignations on its behalf at any time.
+Resignations shall be deemed accepted by the Board of Trustees when accepted in writing or electronically by the Chancellor, or designee.
+If the resignation does not specify an effective date, the Chancellor, or designee shall fix an effective date for the resignation, which shall be within 60 days.
+When accepted by the Chancellor, or designee, the resignation is final and may not be rescinded.
+All such resignations shall be forwarded to the Board for ratification at the next regular meeting. - Establish and maintain the District's purchasing procedures, according to Public Contract Code and other legal requirements. - Participate in legislative actions or retain consultants to engage in legislative actions on behalf of the District.
 Legislative actions include, but are not limited to, supporting or opposing legislative matters; and drafting, introducing, considering, or testifying on legislative matters.

-Board Policy 3100 (Administrative Organization) further provides for the following:
+Board Policy 3100 Organizational Structure further provides for the following:

-- The Board of Trustees affirms its legal responsibility to adopt policies governing the District and its colleges.
-In so doing, it directs the Chancellor to implement those policies within an approved organizational structure. - For the District and the colleges to be governed and administered in an effective manner, it is necessary that lines of communication be established within the organization, so they allow for the orderly transaction of business. - The Chancellor is authorized and responsible for organizing all District standing and ad hoc committees to assist in the operation of the District.
+- The Chancellor shall establish organizational charts that delineate the lines of responsibility and fix the general duties of employees within the District. - For the District and the colleges to be governed and administered in an effective manner, it is necessary that lines of communication be established within the organization so they allow for the orderly transaction of business. - The Chancellor is authorized and responsible for organizing all District standing and ad hoc committees to assist in the operation of the District.
 Each college president is authorized and responsible for organizing college committees as needed to assist in college operations.
-Committee membership will be appointed by the appropriate constituent group. - To support the Board of Trustees' stated philosophy concerning internal administration, it is the policy of the Board of Trustees that all matters called to its attention by District personnel or by students shall be presented through the Chancellor.
-Conversely, the Board of Trustees shall direct appropriate matters through the Chancellor. - Organizational charts shall be prepared by the District and the colleges and shall become part of the Administrative Regulation.
+Committee membership will be appointed by the appropriate constituent group. - To support the Board of Trustees stated philosophy concerning internal administration in Board Policy 2430 Delegation of Authority to the Chancellor, it is the policy of the Board of Trustees that all matters called to its attention by District personnel or by students shall be presented through the Chancellor.
+Conversely, the Board of Trustees shall direct appropriate matters through the Chancellor. - Organizational charts shall be prepared by the District and the colleges and maintained on the District website.